Code-Institute-Submissions/MrFogg866-project-3_OctResub2/README.md

 If you enter the data incorrectly for example: no numbers you will see this message:

 ![incorrect-data-entry2](assets/images/incorrect-data-entry2.png)

+The user will recieve a warning message when stock is running low, 36 scoops or less.

 #### User Goals and objectives: